kiyolee/openssl1_0-win-build/README.md

 1. Multiple Visual Studio versions build happily sharing the same build directory.
 2. Build both 32-bit (x86) and 64-bit (x64) binaries in one solution.
-3. Assembly sources are generated from origin perlasm scripts.
+3. Assembly sources are generated from original perlasm scripts.
 No pre-generated assembly source are checked in.